-- 1. Identification.
+- Identification.
 The identification (ID) tag may be on the back room computer server and could be viewed on an identification screen on the computer monitor.
 The ID information may be displayed on a menu or identification screen.
 Though currently discouraged, some systems may be designed so the system must be shut down and reset to view the ID information.
 G-S.1 (1.10) - 1.1.
 Manufacturer. - 1.2.
-Model designation. - 2.
-Provisions for sealing.
-G-S.8 [1.10]; S.1.11 [2.20]; S.2.2 [3.30] - 2.1.
-Verify sealing category of device (refer to Certificate of Approval for that system).2.2.
+Model designation. - $2. \quad \text{Provisions for sealing.
+G-S.8 [1.10]; S.1.11 [2.20]; S.2.2 [3.30]}\\$ - 2.1.
+Verify sealing category of device (refer to Certificate of Approval for that system). - 2.2.
 Verify compliance with certificate. - 3.
-Units of measure.
+Units of measure. - 3.1.

-3.1.
 A computer and printer interfaced to a digital indicator shall print all metrological values, intended to be the same, identically.
-G-S.5.2.2(a); G-S.5.1 [1.10]

-3.2.
-The unit of measure, such as lb, kg, oz, gal, qts, liters, or whatever is used, must agree.

-4. Operational controls, indications and features (buttons and switches).
-Verify that application criteria and performance criteria are met (refer to Certificate of Approval).

-4.1.
-Any indication, operation, function or condition must not be represented in a manner that interferes with the interpretation of the indicated or printed values.
+G-S.5.2.2(a); G-S.5.1 [1.10] - 3.2.
+The unit of measure, such as lb, kg, oz, gal, qts, liters, or whatever is used, must agree. - 4.
+Operational controls, indications and features (buttons and switches).
+Verify that application criteria and performance criteria are met (refer to Certificate of Approval). - 4.1.
+Any indication, operation, function or condition must not be represented in a manner that interferes with the interpretation of the indicated or printed values. - Indications and displays. - 5.1.
+Attempt to print a ticket.
+The recorded information must be accurate or the software must not process and print a ticket with erroneous data interpreted as a measured amount.